TangoBB/TangoBB/README.md

 TangoBB is released under the MIT License.

 ###Development of 1.3
 The development of TangoBB 1.3 is under way in this repository and may have severe bugs that are not to be fixed very soon.
-However, if you want to concentrate, feel free to fork the repository and push some contribution.
+However, if you want to contribute, feel free to fork the repository and push some contribution.
 If you are looking for stable releases of TangoBB versions, you might want to visit the "releases" section of the repository or visit the archive library at http://library.tangobb.net/.